 - Ammunition Technical Officers: Completion of one year’s practical experience after graduating from the ATO course in either Australia or the United Kingdom

-- Ammunition Technicians: Qualified in all aspects of the trade (on Average 5 to 6 years service),
+- Ammunition Technicians: Qualified in all aspects of the trade (on average 5 to 6 years of service),

 As the badge was identical to the RAOC AT badge, it was decided in 1988 to include fern fonds to give it a significant New Zealand Character.

-When the RNZAOC was disestablished in 1996, use of this badge was carried over to the Royal New Zealand Army Logistic Regiment.
+When the RNZAOC was disestablished in 1996, the use of this badge was carried over to the Royal New Zealand Army Logistic Regiment.

-The Honourable and Ancient Appointment of Conductor has origins dating back to 1327 where they are mentioned in the Statute of Westminister as the men whose job it was to conduct soldiers to places of assembly.
+The Honourable and Ancient Appointment of Conductor has origins dating back to 1327.
+They are mentioned in the Statute of Westminister as the men whose job was to conduct soldiers to places of assembly.
 The “Conductor of Ordnance” is also mentioned in the records of the siege of Boulogne in 1544.
-Surviving as an appointment directly related to the handling of stores in the British army until the late 19th century, the appointment was formalised by Royal Warrant on 11 January 1879 which established conductors of supplies (in the Army Service Corps) and conductors of stores (in the Ordnance Store Branch) as warrant officers, ranking above all non-commissioned officers.
+Surviving as an appointment directly related to the handling of stores in the British army until the late 19th century, the appointment was formalised by Royal Warrant on 11 January 1879.
+This established conductors of supplies (in the Army Service Corps) and conductors of stores (in the Ordnance Store Branch) as to warrant officers, ranking above all non-commissioned officers.

 The first New Zealand Conductor was appointed in 1916, and the appointment remained in use until 1930 and again from 1977 to 1996.